Introduction

 Where do you see yourself in 5-10 years?

-I prefer setting short-term goals and seizing interesting opportunities as they come.
-I consider the CEA’s programme as such an opportunity.
-However, I think that I would like to develop my scientific career, since I like conducting research and working with the students.
-In parallel, I would also like to work with the Polish Ministry of Energy or nuclear regulatory authority, which would allow me to use my theoretical knowledge in a practical environment.
+I tend to set short-term goals and take advantage of interesting opportunities as they arise.
+I consider the CEA UM programme to be one such opportunity.
+However, I believe that I would like to develop my academic career, as I enjoy research and working with students.
+At the same time, I would also like to work at the Polish Ministry of Energy or at the nuclear regulatory authority, which would allow me to apply my theoretical knowledge in a practical environment.

-I would recommend the programme to open-minded people who set ambitious goals and would like to work in academic environment.
-It is also important to have inner will to develop yourself.
-It is not only from the perspective of gaining knowledge but also improving other skills that will have crucial impact for your future career, for example public speaking.
-You are not obliged to have rich experience in this regard because CEA will give you opportunities to gain it.
-The most important is your will.
+I would recommend the programme to open-minded individuals who set ambitious goals for themselves and wish to work in an academic environment.
+It is also important to have an inner drive for development—not only in terms of acquiring knowledge, but also in developing other skills that will have a decisive impact on your future career, such as giving presentations.
+It is not necessary to have extensive experience in this regard, as CEA UM provides opportunities to acquire these skills.
+The most important thing is your determination.

 Isn’t it a disadvantage that the Academy is so young?

-The fact that CEA is such a young project represents a significant advantage.
-The management is dedicated to fostering development within the academy which provides juniors with numerous exciting opportunities.
-At CEA, juniors can personally work on projects that might be less accessible in more established institutions.
-The chance to build projects from the ground up is exciting, and it offers us the opportunity to advance skills in planning and management.
+The fact that CEA UM is such a young project is actually an advantage.
+The leadership is committed to fostering development within the academy, which offers numerous exciting opportunities for juniors.
+At CEA UM, juniors can personally work on projects to which they might have less access at long-established institutions.
+Being able to build projects from the ground up is exciting and provides an opportunity to develop our skills in planning and management.
+Translated with DeepL.com (free version)

-I have taken part in many memorable experiences since I am at CEA.
-One of my favourite ones was the study trip to The Hague in the Netherlands.
-We had the chance to visit the International Criminal Court where we listened to the presentations of the lawyers working there.
-Additionally, we conducted research at the Peace Palace Library, where we were also granted an access to their online extensive book collection.
-Finally, we also delivered presentations on our researches during the ICC themed workshops.
-This experience was incredibly meaningful to me.
+Since I have been at CEA UM, I have had many memorable experiences.
+One of my favourites was the study trip to The Hague in the Netherlands.
+We had the opportunity to visit the International Criminal Court, where we attended lectures by professionals working there.
+In addition, we conducted research at the Peace Palace Library, where we also gained access to their extensive online collection.
+Finally, we presented our research at a workshop focused on the International Criminal Court.
+This experience meant an incredible amount to me.

 What message do you have for future juniors?